Fresh vs Dried Herbs and Ground vs Whole Spices

 • Best when used to finish a dish

-• Add towards the end of cooking
+• Add towards the end of the cooking process

 • Crush with fingers when adding to release oils and increase flavor